 Recreation areas and facilities are provided by federal and state agencies at Marion Reservoir.
-Table 2-17 lists the various parks with their associated services and managing agencies.
+Table 2-20 lists the various parks with their associated services and managing agencies.
 Upon completion of Marion Reservoir, the USACE developed eight public-use areas at Marion Reservoir: Overlook, Spillway, Cottonwood Point, Hillsboro Cove, Marion Cove, French Creek Cove, Durham Cove and Broken Bridge.
-To better manage the natural resources, USACE leased Durham Cove and Broken Bridge to Kansas Department of Wildlife, Parks and Tourism (KDWPT) for inclusion in the statemanaged wildlife area.
+To better manage the natural resources, USACE leased Durham Cove and Broken Bridge to KDWP for inclusion in the state-managed wildlife area.